La Table Bretonne: Lunch in Britanny style

 Lunch in Britanny style in the open air.
 Within walking distance of the Cathedral.

-Favorite Dish: We had lunch here on 19 May 2010, that consisted of a Salade Aveyronnaise with Roquefort cheese, plus 'Galette 3 fromages', the traditional buckwheat pancakes - ble noir - from Britanny (Bretagne).
+Favorite Dish: On 19 May 2010, we had a lunch here that consisted of a Salade Aveyronnaise with Roquefort cheese, plus 'Galette 3 fromages', the traditional buckwheat pancakes - ble noir - from Britanny (Bretagne).
 We also had icecream for dessert.
 For drinks we had pastis and more or less by accident instead of just one glass we also ordered an entire bottle of white wine 'Picpoul de Pinet', which we had to share between the two of us - thus turning the event into one of the most memorable lunches we ever had in France ... !
 We paid 38 euro, but that, of course, included the wine.

 La Gargote des Halles: Feel the vibe!